 - Right arrow (->) = Lean forward

 - Up Arrow = Accelerate

-Initially, you do find it difficult to get used to this controls but once you do, the whole gameplay will be really enjoyable.
+Initially, you will find it difficult to get used to these controls but once you do, the whole gameplay will be really enjoyable.

 Happy Wheels is a great game to play and it’s also here to stay.
 The plethora of different levels with dozens of characters it features makes it worth spending time with.
 So go ahead and fire up the game and play as a wheelchair man, an old lady with her shopping cart, a logo stock hopper or a father-son bike riding duo.
 Becareful on your way, or you’d end up with missing body parts.
 Overall, have fun with these ragdoll physics-based game.